unstoppabledomains/dev-docs/partner/domain-actions-guides/get-domain-action.md

 ## Step 3: Use the Get Domain Action Endpoint

-Send a `GET` request with the `domain action Id` to the [Get Domain Action](https://docs.unstoppabledomains.com/openapi/reference/#operation/GetAction) endpoint.
-Here is the URL for our API environments:
+Send a `GET` request with the `domain action Id` to the [Get Domain Action](https://docs.unstoppabledomains.com/openapi/reference/#operation/GetAction) endpoint:

 Sandbox Environment: